jdblischak/giladlab-midway-guide/README.md

 ```

 The files in the personal directory you create in our shared lab space
-are automatically readable and writeable by anyone in the lab.
+are automatically readable and writable by anyone in the lab.
 This is
 not ideal, because someone else could accidentally modify or delete
 your files.
 Similar to above, you can fix this will the following: